- Discuss the risk factors for hypertension.

 Health history and nutrition also need to be considered for arthritis risk.

 Arthritis Program Design

 Clients can rest assured that exercise is safe and effective at helping manage symptoms, reduce arthritis pain, and reduce or prevent complications of comorbidities.

-Clients need to ensure that they warm-up and slowly move their joints through full ranges of motion.
+Clients must ensure that they warm-up and slowly move their joints through the full range of motion.